 - Complete the Username field.
 This username will be used to connect to the remote database and retrieve records for this data source.

-- You can then choose to enter Additional Connection String Options.
+- Opt to enter Additional Connection String Options.

 - Click Select a File, and upload a Snowflake key pair file.

-- Fill out the Token Endpoint: Where the generated token is sent, also known as ‘aud’ (Audience) and ‘iss’ (Issuer).
+- Fill out the Token Endpoint, which is where the generated token is sent.
+It is also known as

-- Fill out the Client ID: The subject of the generated token, also known as ‘sub’ (Subject).
+- Fill out the Client ID, which is the subject of the generated token.
+It is also known as

-- Fill out the x509 Thumbprint Certificate.
-This identifies the corresponding key to the token, often abbreviated as ‘x5t’ or also known as ‘sub’ (Subject).
+- Enter the x509 Certificate Thumbprint.
+This identifies the corresponding key to the token and is often abbreviated as

 Click the Test Connection button.

-If the connection is successful, a check mark and successful connection notification will appear and you will be able to proceed.
-If an error occurs when attempting to connect, the error will be displayed in the UI.
-In order to proceed to the next step of data source creation, you MUST be able to connect to this data source using the connection information that you just entered.
+If the connection is successful, a check mark and successful connection notification will appear and you can proceed.
+You must be able to connect to this data source using the connection information that you just entered to proceed.

 - Immuta pushes down joins to be processed on the native database when possible.
 To ensure this happens, make sure the connection information matches between data sources, including host, port, ssl, username, and password.
 You will see performance degradation on joins against the same database if this information doesn't match.